For The Federal Reserve Bank of Cleveland, the Lightning network favors the use of bitcoin as a means of payment.

 CBDCs could promote financial system stability.

-According to the Federal Reserve Bank of Cleveland, in the United States, the Lightning network turns bitcoin (BTC) into money by facilitating its use for micropayments.
+According to the Federal Reserve Bank of Cleveland, the Lightning network turns bitcoin (BTC) into money by facilitating its use for micropayments in the United States.
 The FRBC puts it in its recent report "Lightning Network: turning bitcoin into money [PDF]," written by researchers Anantha Divakaruni and Peter Zimmerman.

 After an overview of how the Lightning network works, the authors conclude that developing this second-layer scalability solution "may have consequences that improve the user experience."
 That could "make it possible for a currency based on a non-permissioned blockchain to gain widespread acceptance."